Lappan Chhappan

-Lappan Chhappan, is a Nepali gangster film directed by Mukunda Bhatta Written by Prabesh Poudel and Prakash jung shah.produced by Damber Bahadur Chand and co-produced by Indra Prasad Kharel.
+Lappan Chhappan, is a 2017 Nepali gangster film directed by Mukunda Bhatta and written by Prabesh Poudel and Prakash Jung Shah.
+The film was produced by Damber Bahadur Chand and co-produced by Indra Prasad Kharel.
 Its title is inspired by the song titled "Lappan Chappan" from the 2015 movie Kabaddi Kabaddi.
 The meaning of the title refers to the act of dishonesty or deception.
 The majority of the film was shot in Belgium.
-Lappan Chhappan was set for release on 24 March 2017.
+Lappan Chhappan was released on 24 March 2017.

 Plot

-In the capital city of Nepal, two young hackers are living their life until they meet with Baby (Barsa Siwakoti), whose purse and car they have stolen.
-Baby gives them work to hack the account of a mafia named Baka (Saugat Malla) who is also the boyfriend of Baby.
-In another part of story it is shown there is a local goon named Chamero (Arpan Thapa).
-Chamero is gay and has his special worker named Raju.
-And he has another reporter worker Mr. Tamang (Dayahang Rai).
-But actually Tamang is inspector and is ordered by police to join the Chamero gang and bring Baka into the jail.
+In Kathmandu, the capital city of Nepal, two young hackers are living their life until they meet with Baby (Barsha Siwakoti), whose purse and car they have stolen.
+Baby gives them work to hack the account of a mafia named Baka (Saugat Malla) who is also her boyfriend.
+In another part of the story it is shown that there is a local goon named Chamero (Arpan Thapa).
+Chamero is gay and has a special worker named Raju and another man, Mr. Tamang (Dayahang Rai), working as a reporter.
+In reality, Tamang is actually an inspector and is ordered by the police to join the Chamero gang and bring Baka to jail.

-And in this way the story goes on and in the climax Baby is killed by Chamero and Baka goes to jail, Tamang gets promotion and the two hackers are rich by getting all Baka's money.
-The two hackers phone Tamang and make fun of him.
-But Tamang replies with the statement that "the dangerous game is about to begin", hinting at the possibility of a sequel.
+In the film's climax, Baby is killed by Chamero and Baka goes to jail.
+Additionally, Tamang gets a promotion, and the two hackers become rich by getting all of Baka's money.
+The hackers phone Tamang and make fun of him.
+However, Tamang replies with the statement that "the dangerous game is about to begin", hinting at the possibility of a sequel.